-2. The following paragraph will be added after the heading "Investing in derivatives" in the "Principal risks" section of the summary and statutory prospectus:
+2. The following paragraph will be added after the heading titled "Investing in derivatives" in the "Principal risks" section of the American Funds Mortgage Fund summary and statutory section of the prospectus:

 Leverage risk - Certain transactions of the fund may give rise to leverage.
-These transactions may include, among others, derivatives, future delivery contracts and whenissued, delayed delivery or forward commitment transactions.
+These transactions may include, among others, derivatives, future delivery contracts and when-issued, delayed delivery or forward commitment transactions.
 As a result, increases and decreases in the value of the fund's portfolio may be magnified, and the fund may be exposed to a heighted risk of loss and increased costs.

-3. The information under the heading "Investing in future delivery contracts" in the "Investment objective, strategies and risks" section of the statutory prospectus is amended to read as follows:
+3. The information under the heading titled "Investing in future delivery contracts" in the "Investment objective, strategies and risks" section of the American Funds Mortgage Fund statutory prospectus is amended to read as follows:

-Investments in future delivery contracts - The fund may enter into transactions involving future delivery contracts, such as to-be-announced (TBA) contracts and mortgage dollar rolls.
+Investments in future delivery contracts - The fund may enter into transactions involving future delivery contracts, such as tobe-announced (TBA) contracts and mortgage dollar rolls.
 These contracts involve the purchase or sale of mortgage-backed securities for settlement at a future date and predetermined price.
 When the fund purchases these contracts, this can increase the fund's market exposure because the value of securities the fund contracts to purchase is reflected each day in determining the fund's net asset value and the fund is not required to pay for or obtain the securities until settlement date.
 When the fund enters into a TBA commitment for the sale of mortgage-backed securities (which may be referred to as having a short position in such TBA securities), the fund may or may not hold the types of mortgage-backed securities required to be delivered.
 The fund may choose to roll these transactions in lieu of settling them.